nintichance/wdi_game_project/README.md

 ---

 #### Version Two?
 Everyone asks when they love a popular game if a second version will come out?
 Well, in version two, we will have a better question prompt in the form of a modul, randomized categories, and a new slick design!
 Get ready to play your friends and family because we will also introduce multi-player.
+Finally, we will soon offer a version for phones!

 # The Planning Stages
 [Figma: Cute Wireframe](https://www.figma.com/file/78kqvgwZUoQiDUtbOD7aqa/Jeopardy%3A-%23Friendship-is-Magic-(Classic)?node-id=1%3A2)